slatedocs/slate/source/includes/methods/_collections.md

 Also note that the phonenumber will be matched in international format, starting with a '+' sign.
 Partial phone number matches will fail when you try to claim a transaction.
 If the '+' sign isn't included in your request, it will be appended before attempting to match your request.

+Lastly, if your search parameters match more than one collection, the claim will fail.

 Parameter | Type | Example | Notes
 ----------| ---- | ------- | -----
 claim | Boolean or String | True | Instruct system to search unmatched transctions and claim them for your organization.